p2/OAuth2/README.md

         print("Authorized!
 Additional parameters: \(extras)")
     }
     else {
-        print("Authorization was cancelled")
+        print("Authorization was canceled")
     }
 }

-// for embedded authorization you can just use: oauth2.authorizeEmbedded(from: <# presenting view controller / window #>) { ... }
+// for embedded authorization you can simply use: oauth2.authorizeEmbedded(from: <# presenting view controller / window #>) { ... }

 // which is equivalent to: